design-automation/mobius-sim-funcs/documentation/analyze.md

 **Returns:** A dictionary containing solar exposure results.

-## Noise
+## CRTN

-**Description:** Calculates the noise impact on a set of sensors from a set of noise sources.
+**Description:** Calculates the noise impact on a set of sensors from a set of noise sources, using the CRTN method (Calculation of Road Traffic Noise, 1988).

 Typically, the sensors are created as centroids of a set of windows.
-The noise sources are typically placed along road centrelines.
+The noise sources are typically polylines placed along road centrelines.
+The CRTN method psecified that the centrelines should be inset 3.5 meters from the road kerb that is closest to the sensors.

 The noise impact is calculated by shooting rays out from the sensors towards the noise sources.